-- The Handbook of Texas Online (www.tsha.utexas.edu/handbook/online): The Handbook is an encyclopedia offering concise entries that explain who’s who, what’s what, and where’s where in Texas.
-It’s easy to use and has information on just about everything, from the locations of towns and counties to explanations of some of the state’s legends, to biographical data on the many characters who left their mark on Texas history.
+- The Handbook of Texas Online: This encyclopedic site offers concise entries that explain who’s who, what’s what, and where’s where in Texas.
+It’s easy to use and has information on just about everything, from the locations of towns and counties to explanations of some of the state’s legends, plus biographical data on the many characters who left their mark on Texas history.

-- Austin 360 (www.austin360.com): Movie times, traffic reports, restaurant picks, homes, jobs, cars. . . .
+- www.Austin360.com: Movie times, traffic reports, restaurant picks, homes, jobs, cars. . . .
 This site, sponsored in part by the Austin American-Statesman, the city’s main newspaper, is a one-stop clicking center for a variety of essentials.
 It’s easy to navigate, too.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.